Mohammad8921/ToxicCommentDetection-FineTuningBert/README.md

    - BERT+CNN-1D
    - BERT+2CNN-1D

-The best model is BERT+2CNN-1D with the accuaracy 0.94 and f1-score 0.93.
+The best model was BERT+2CNN-1D with the accuaracy 0.94 and f1-score 0.93.
 All models will be explained further.
 ## Related works ##
 In [1], CNN was used to detect toxic comments.
 Their word embedding was word2vec(skip-gram).
 Another model was proposed bt [2] which is based on LSTM and word represenation SpaCy.
 The accuracy of the model is 0.95, but they did not publish the dataset that they used for the task.
 Besides, we cannot be sure about the generalization of the model.
 Because they did not use transfer learning and pretrained models.
 In [3], LSTM and CNN was used to detect toxic phrases.
 Their word representation was the output of last hidden layer of BERT (they did not fine-tune BERT.). the accuracy of both models was around 0.91 and their data was collected from Twitter corpus.
 Another model was proposed in [4] which add a LSTM layer to BERT.
 They called it BERT+LSTM.
 In this paper, also a model was introduced using all layers of BERT and create a 3D tensor.
 After that, they perform a CNN on this.
 The name of this modelc is BERT+CNN.
 Performance of BERT+CNN was better that BERT+LSTM.
 However, It has high memory complexity.
 I propose two alternatives to BERT+LSTM and two models being alternatives to BERT+CNN to reduce memory complexity and keep its accuracy the same.